Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 Example workflows are provided.
 Two nodes need one file in order to run.
 You can either create it with the "encode_all_tokens_SDXL" node or download it [here](https://huggingface.co/extraltodeus/CLIP_vit-l_and_CLIP_vit-big-g_all_tokens_encoded/tree/main) and put it in the same folder as the nodes.

-# The base ideas are:
+# The base ideas/questions are:

 - Will the next closest similar token activate the model similarly?
 I would say yes.
 - Can I subtract the encoded next similar tokens to the originaly encoded conditioning to make it more precise?
 I would say "kinda".
 I've got better results by only influencing the clip_l model output.
 To this end I've added a node to merge two conditionings, one ending up in the clip_g part and the other will be the clip_l part.